Relintai/pandemonium_engine_docs/tutorials/3d/portals/advanced_room_and_portal_usage.md

 Gameplay callbacks have one more useful function.
 By default in Godot, animation and physics are still processed regardless of whether an object is within view.
 This can sap performance, especially when using software skinning.

-The engine's solution to this problem is the `VisibilityNotifier<class_VisibilityNotifier )` node, and its slightly easier to use variation, the `VisibilityEnabler<class_VisibilityEnabler )` node.
+The engine's solution to this problem is the `VisibilityNotifier( VisibilityNotifier )` node, and its slightly easier to use variation, the `VisibilityEnabler( VisibilityEnabler )` node.
 VisibilityEnabler can be used to switch off animation and sleep physics when an object is outside the view frustum.
 You do this by simply placing a VisibilityEnabler node in your subscene (for e.g. a monster).
 It will do the rest.
-Consult the `VisibilityEnabler<class_VisibilityEnabler )` documentation for full details.
+Consult the `VisibilityEnabler( VisibilityEnabler )` documentation for full details.

 ![](img/visibility_enabler.png)